 “It is important that an initiative like that is taken,” said Nick MacLean, the managing director of property broker CB Richard Ellis.
 “But I don’t think it’s had an immediate impact.
 “Subconsciously it has improved sentiment because it shows that the government is seeking to take an interest in stabilising the marketplace.”

 In March, DLD said Al Manal Development in Dubai’s Jumeirah Lake Towers had received an AED65m ($17.6m) loan from Mashreq Bank to complete the stalled 35-storey tower.
 The announcement marked the first loan issued under the Tayseer scheme.

 Executives at Mashreq Bank said the lender was in talks with other developers to thrash out financing agreements.

 “We are [also] working with some [other] developers and there are projects in the pipeline that will be announced soon,” said Abbas Hasan, executive vice president of products and investment banking.
 “We have noticed increasing activity as banks work closely with developers to increase business and to finalise projects on time.
-We hope it will encourage other banks to participate.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+We hope it will encourage other banks to participate.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.